A Monetary History of the United States: Thesis

 The thesis of Monetary History is that the money supply affects the economy.
-In the final chapter, they specify 3 occasions where the Federal Reserve acted strongly during relatively calm times and present these as an experiment for the reader to judge their thesis.

-The three actions by the Fed were the raising the discount rate in 1920, the raise of it in 1931, and the raise of the reserve requirement in 1937.
-Each of these actions caused a large contraction of the money supply over the next 12 months (9%, 14%, 3%).
+In the final chapter, they specify three occasions where the Federal Reserve acted strongly during relatively calm times and present these as an experiment for the reader to judge their thesis.
+The three actions by the Federal Reserve were the raising the discount rate in 1920, the raise of it in 1931, and the raise of the reserve requirement in 1937.
+Each of these actions caused a large contraction of the money supply over the next 12 months (9%, 14%, and 3%).
 In fact, these were the three sharpest declines they saw in their data.
-In those 12 months, industrial production fell dramatically (30%, 24%, 34%).
-Other metrics fell at similar rates.
-These were 3 of the 6 worst 12-month periods for industrial production.
-The others were 1929-1931 (the Great Depression) and 1945, when the economy switched from wartime to peacetime production.

-Having demonstrated their thesis, they can now use it.
-They claim that the Great Depression was due to the Fed letting the money supply shrink from 1929 to 1933.
+In those 12 months, industrial production fell dramatically (30%, 24%, and 34%), and other metrics fell at similar rates.
+These were three of the six worst 12-month periods for industrial production.
+The others were 1929−1931 (the Great Depression) and 1945, when the economy switched from wartime to peacetime production.
+Having demonstrated their thesis, they can now use it and argue that the Great Depression was due to the Federal Reserve letting the money supply shrink from 1929 to 1933.